 I would say that the changing table area is the furthest along.
 This dresser used to be in our bedroom, but we moved it here when we revamped our space.
 It works great in here and we’ve had it for years.
 It gives us lots of storage!
 It was originally from Crate and Barrel, but it’s no longer sold.

 On top, I opted for the same changing pad and topper that we have in Rory’s room.
 We like them for her, so I didn’t want to change something that already works well.
-I also opted for this changing pad cover in black and gray.
+I also opted for a changing pad cover (no longer sold) in black and gray.

 I also got a touch lamp for the dresser.
 We have a touch lamp in Rory’s room and it’s so convenient for a little bit of light when I am changing a diaper in the middle of the night.
 Touch was the way to go again in here.
 Plus, this little one is so cute.